-Plug-in hybrids and electric cars aren’t the only way you can reduce your tailpipe emissions.
-If you don’t have access to a charger, don't have space for a home wallbox charger or maybe don’t want to pay the higher up-front costs of a new electric car, then a hybrid may be the answer.
-Hybrids (also called Hybrid Electric Vehicles, or HEVs) reduce fuel consumption by having electric motors work in tandem with the engine – with no external charging required.
+Plug-in hybrid and electric cars aren’t the only ways to reduce your vehicle tailpipe emissions and improve fuel economy.
+If you don’t have access to a charger, don't have space for a home wallbox or maybe don’t want to pay the generally higher up-front cost of a new electric car, then a hybrid may be the answer.
+Hybrids (also called Hybrid Electric Vehicles, or HEVs) reduce fuel consumption by having electric motors work in tandem with a petrol engine – with no external charging required.

-There are various different types of hybrid: a full hybrid (sometimes called parallel hybrids and sometimes branded as 'self-charging' hybrids) draw electricity from the engine and regenerative braking and are capable of driving short distances on electric power alone.
-Mild hybrids are very similar, except they can't move under electric power only.
-Instead, electrical energy is used to assist the engine, making acceleration easier and thus reducing fuel consumption.
+There are various types of hybrid: full hybrids (sometimes called a parallel hybrids and sometimes branded as 'self-charging' hybrids) draw electricity from the engine and regenerative braking and can drive only short distances on electric power alone.
+Mild hybrids are similar, except they can't move under electric power only.
+Instead, electrical energy assists the engine, making acceleration easier and thus reducing fuel consumption.

-And because their use of electric technology is more restrained, hybrid cars don't tend to be as expensive as their plug-in relatives, making them more accessible to potential buyers.
+And because their use of electric technology is more restrained, hybrid cars don't tend to be as expensive as their plug-in counterparts, making them more accessible to buyers.
 It’s worth noting that while hybrids tend to be cheaper to run than an equivalent petrol car, a plug-in hybrid will typically be even more efficient.
 These use larger batteries and more powerful electric motors in tandem with an internal-combustion engine to give longer electric ranges, lower emissions and increased fuel efficiency.

 Interested?
-The best hybrid cars will give you everything a normal internal-combustion-engined vehicle will, but with improved fuel economy and reduced CO2 emissions.
+The best hybrid cars will give you everything a normal internal-combustion motor will, but with improved fuel economy and reduced emissions.
 We've put together the following list to get you started...